kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 - Save frequently when making multiple assignments

 ## 4. Role-Specific Procedures

 Use these playbooks when you need deeper guidance tailored to your role.

 ### 4.1 Tenant Administration [Super Admin]

 Super Admin teams provision tenants, verify legal agreements, and hand off clean environments to organization contacts.

 **Accessing the Tenant Portal:**
 1. Sign in to the platform-level admin portal using your Super Admin credentials.
-2. Navigate to the "Tenants" or "Organizations" section from the main dashboard.
+2. Navigate to the “Tenants” or “Organizations” section from the main dashboard.
-3. Click "Create New Tenant" to begin the provisioning process.
+3. Click “Create New Tenant” to begin the provisioning process.

 **Creating a New Tenant:**
 1. Enter the organization name exactly as provided in the legal agreement.
-2. Set up the unique tenant identifier (slug) that will be used for the organization's URL.
+2. Set up the unique tenant identifier (slug) that will be used for the organization’s URL.
 3. Configure the initial admin contact details, including email and phone number.
-4. Set the tenant's geographic region for data residency compliance.
+4. Set the tenant’s geographic region for data residency compliance.
 5. Review and accept the service agreement terms on behalf of the organization.
-6. Click "Provision Tenant" to create the environment.
+6. Click “Provision Tenant” to create the environment.

 **Configuring Initial Settings:**
-1. Set up the organization's basic profile information.
+1. Set up the organization’s basic profile information.
 2. Configure default security policies and MFA requirements.
 3. Establish initial user roles and permission templates.
 4. Set up billing and subscription details if applicable.
 5. Configure any custom branding elements provided by the organization.

 **Verifying Compliance and Readiness:**
-1. Review the tenant's compliance checklist to ensure all legal requirements are met.
+1. Review the tenant’s compliance checklist to ensure all legal requirements are met.
-2. Test the tenant's access URL to confirm it's functioning properly.
-3. Verify that the initial admin user can sign in and access basic features.
+2. Verify that the initial admin user can sign in and access basic features.
-4. Check that all required data processing agreements are in place.
+3. Check that all required data processing agreements are in place.
-5. Document the handoff details, including access credentials and contact information.
+4. Document the handoff details, including access credentials and contact information.

 **Handing Off to Organization Contacts:**
 1. Send the welcome email with login instructions to the designated organization contact.